yeyupiaoling/Whisper-Finetune/README_en.md

 ### API docs

-At present, two interfaces are provided, the common recognition interface `/recognition` and the stream return result `/recognition_stream`.
-Note that the stream refers to the stream return recognition result, which is also to upload the complete audio and then stream back the recognition result.
-This method is very good for long speech recognition experience.
-Their document interface is exactly the same, and the interface parameters are as follows.
+At present recognition interface `/recognition`, and the interface parameters are as follows.

 |   Field    | Need |  type  |  Default   |                                  Explain                                  |
 |:----------:|:----:|:------:|:----------:|:-------------------------------------------------------------------------:|